pravega/pravega/documentation/src/docs/controller-service.md

    - Scaling policy describes if and when to automatically scale based on incoming traffic conditions into the Stream.
-The policy supports two flavours - _traffic as rate of events per second_ and _traffic as rate of bytes per second_.
+The policy supports two flavours - _traffic as rate of Events per second_ and _traffic as rate of bytes per second_.
 The application specifies their desired traffic rates into each segment by means of scaling policy and the supplied value is chosen to compute thresholds that determine when to scale a